Skip to content

 • Higher expectations for auditability and consistency

 When raters were small and teams were tight-knit, informal processes worked.
-Email approvals, shared folders, naming conventions like "Final_v3_ACTUAL.xlsx"—that was good enough.
+Email approvals, shared folders, naming conventions like "Final_v3_ACTUAL.xlsx" were good enough.

 As underwriting organizations scale, rating logic starts behaving like infrastructure.
 And yet it’s still being managed like a file.
-That mismatch is where speed breaks down.
+That mismatch is where speed breaks down, where audit deficiencies surface, and where institutional knowledge quietly bleeds out as teams churn.

 Where Traditional Rater Workflows Fail